codeextra/AWS/AWS_Notes.md

 - Use it like laptop (install applications, Data in D Drive is backed up every 12 hrs)

 VPC
+- VPC peering does not support edge to edge routing
 - When u create a custom VPC these are created by default - SG, ACL and Route Table
 - ONLY ONE Internet Gateway(IG) per VPC
 - Security groups act like a firewall at the instance level, whereas NACL's are an additional layer of security that act at the subnet level